ivuorinen/starred/README.md

 - [macadmins/nudge](https://github.com/macadmins/nudge) - A tool for encouraging the installation of macOS security updates.
 - [maxgoedjen/secretive](https://github.com/maxgoedjen/secretive) - Store SSH keys in the Secure Enclave
 - [nicoverbruggen/phpmon](https://github.com/nicoverbruggen/phpmon) - Lightweight, native Mac menu bar app that helps you manage multiple PHP installations, locate config files and more.
 Also interacts with Laravel Valet.
+- [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
 - [rsyncOSX/RsyncOSX_archived](https://github.com/rsyncOSX/RsyncOSX_archived) - A macOS GUI for rsync.
 - [tombonez/noTunes](https://github.com/tombonez/noTunes) - A simple macOS application that will prevent iTunes or Apple Music from launching.